Practitioners supporting the Centre for Multilateral Negotiations

 Negotiations cannot be improvised if they are to be successful.
 An understanding of the rules and dynamics inherent in any multilateral negotiation are as important as knowledge of the substance.
 An effective negotiator does well to learn these as key tools of the trade.

 I and my team greatly benefited from Kai Monheim’s presentation in 2014 on the lessons learned from previous presidencies.
 It helped us structure our approach to prepare and later exercise the presidency of COP21.
-The lessons drawn by Kai resonated in the many steps we took when interacting, at different levels, with parties to the UNFCC, and, in no small ways, contributed to the success of Paris.
+The lessons drawn by Kai resonated in the many steps we took when interacting, at different levels, with parties to the UNFCCC, and, in no small ways, contributed to the success of Paris.

 Any multilateral negotiation is a highly complex process.
 So, best practices of negotiation management, especially of transparency, will increase the chances to reach desirable outcomes.
-There is no doubt a project like this will enrich the skills of young as well as experienced facilitators.
+There is no doubt a centre like this will enrich the skills of young as well as experienced facilitators.

 How do we ensure we don’t start from scratch with every new presidency or President?